lumeland/lume/docs/plugins/yaml.md

 title: Yaml
 ---

 [YAML](https://en.wikipedia.org/wiki/YAML) is format to save serialized data.
-It's **enabled by default** and is useful for pages with multiple pieces of text, like landing pages, guides, directories, etc. To create a page using this format, just add a file with `.yml` or `.yaml` extension to your site.
+It's **enabled by default** and is useful for pages with multiple pieces of text, like landing pages, guides, directories, etc.

+## Creating _data files

+This format is useful for shared data, so you can create `_data.yml` or `_data/*.yml` files to save common variables.

+## Creating pages in YAML

+This format can be used also to create pages, just add a file with `.yml` or `.yaml` extension to your site.
+For example:

 ```yaml
 title: Welcome to my page